luapower/fs/fs.md

 * `addr` - a `void*` pointer to the mapped memory
 * `size` - the actual size of the memory block

-If the mapping fails, returns `nil,err,errcode` where `errcode` can be:
+If the mapping fails, returns `nil,err` where `err` can be:

 * `'no_file'` - file not found.
 * `'file_too_short'` - the file is shorter than the required size.
 * `'disk_full'` - the file cannot be extended because the disk is full.
 * `'out_of_mem'` - size or address too large or specified address in use.
-* an OS-specific numeric error code.
+* an OS-specific error message.

 #### NOTE: